Government confirms cap and floor scheme for long duration energy storage

 The government also noted that a slight majority of respondents disagreed with the proposed minimum duration of 6 hours for both streams.
 The government’s preference is to keep to 6 hours but it will undertake further modelling to determine the most appropriate figure, working with NESO and Ofgem.
 The final position will be set out in an upcoming technical decision document (see heading ‘What are the next steps?’ below).

-Lithium-ion – to be or not be?
+Lithium-ion – to be or not to be?

 Many respondents to the consultation disagreed with the government’s original proposal that lithium-ion technologies should be excluded from the scheme.

-The government’s response is that while projects should not be excluded ‘solely on the basis of their technology type’, projects should also ‘not be eligible to receive support from an LDES cap and floor if they can already readily deploy via existing market revenue opportunities.
+The government’s response is that while projects should not be excluded ‘solely on the basis of their technology type’, projects should also ‘not be eligible to receive support from an LDES cap and floor if they can already readily deploy via existing market revenue opportunities.’

 Support will be available to projects that are technically feasible but are not otherwise commercially feasible without a guaranteed minimum revenue.
 The government has stated this could include novel iterations of lithium-ion batteries, provided they also meet the remaining eligibility requirements.